guidj/fashion-mnist/README.md

 Note: some parts of this task can run on GCP's AI-platform, but as of this writing (January 2020), tensorflow 2.0 isn't technically support.
 CPU based computations, however, run just fine.
-But GPU is rather difficult, since CUDA versions between tensorflow 2.0 and AI-platform are currently misaligned -- as I said, tensorflow 2.0 isn't technically support.
+But GPU is rather difficult, since CUDA versions between tensorflow 2.0 and AI-platform are currently misaligned -- as I said, tensorflow 2.0 isn't technically supported.

 So either deploy a GCE instance with the needed tooling or use an alternative computing environment (e.g. kubeflow).